windmill-labs/windmilldocs/docs/reference.md

 ## Scripts

-In Windmill, a script is always a python or typescript (deno) script.
+In Windmill, a script is always a python, typescript (deno) or go script.
 Its 2 most important components are its input [jsonschema](#jsonchema) specification and its code content.
 The code must always have a main function:

 - Python: